Prex Merrill

-Austin Cook "Prex" Merrill (January 15, 1884 – February 23, 1935) was an American football coach.
-Merrill was the head football coach at Alderson–Broaddus College in Philippi, West Virginia.
-He held that position for the 1910 season.
-His coaching record at Alderson–Broaddus was 1–3.
+Austin Cook "Prex" Merrill (January 15, 1884 – February 23, 1935) was an American college football coach.
+He was the head football coach at Alderson–Broaddus College in Philippi, West Virginia for one season, in 1910, compiling a record of 1–3.
 Merrill also coached at Bethany College in West Virginia.
 He later worked as a lawyer.

 Merrill attended West Virginia University, graduating in law in 1912 as well as Yale University, where he received his A.B.
 He was a member of the Phi Kappa Psi and Theta Nu Epsilon fraternities while at WVU.

 Merrill died of a heart attack due to coronary thrombosis in 1935.
 At the time of his death, Merrill was serving as a Clerk for the U.S. District Court for Northern West Virginia.